What are the different types of presser feet?

 • Install the invisible hem foot by selecting the zigzag stitch specific to your machine

 With this method, your hems will remain invisible even on the finest fabrics like silk or crepe.
-It's a must for evening dresses and elegant blouses.
-Try models like the Juki Zig-Zag Hemmer Presser Foot .
+It’s a must for evening dresses and elegant blouses.
+Try models like the Juki zig-zag hemmer presser foot.

-Double drive
+Double training

-Technical comparison vs standard foot
+Technique comparison vs standard foot

 Characteristic